digital twins

 • industrial environments;

-• designing and manufacturing of complex products like cars, jet turbines, airplanes, or new drugs;
+• designing and manufacturing complex products like cars, jet turbines, airplanes, or new drugs;

-• the energy sector with its huge equipment for power generation and transmission.
+• the energy sector with its massive equipment for power generation and transmission.

-Within these industries, twinning can be performed at different levels — from a separate component to the entire product to production to system of systems.
+Within these industries, twinning can be done at different levels — from a separate component to the entire product to production to a system of systems.

 Component twinning

-The basic level of twinning allows engineers to evaluate the durability, resilience, energy efficiency, and other characteristics of the separate parts that constitute a product.
+The basic level of twinning allows engineers to evaluate the durability, resilience, energy efficiency, and other characteristics of a product's separate parts.
 They can use simulation software to analyze how the component in question will behave under static or thermal stress and in other real-life scenarios.

 Product or asset twinning